sni-J/CS206/index.md

 ### Dynamic Arrays (unbounded capacity)

-**fixed maximum capacity** cause inefficient waste or easily exhausting capacity\
+**fixed maximum capacity** cause inefficient waste or easily exhausting capacity

-$\rightarrow$ Dynamically adjust the size of the array
+-> Dynamically adjust the size of the array

 - if capacity is exhausted, requests a new, larger array
 - copies all references from the smaller array into the beginning of the new array